RasPlex/RasPlex.github.io/get-started/rasplex-installers.md

 # Stuff you should have

-+ A Raspberry Pi mini computer (512MB recommended, it should have a blue analog audio jack, if it's black then it's 256MB)
++ A Raspberry Pi computer Model B 512MB or Model B+ 512MM or a Model B2 1024MB
 + A case to protect your Raspberry Pi (optional)
-+ A 2GB or larger SD card (class 10+) with compatible reader
++ A 4GB Class 10 SD (Model B) or MicroSD (Model B+ and B2) card with compatible reader
-+ A USB micro power supply (should be at least 2A at 5v, if you experience crashing it's probably because you have a bad power supply)
++ A USB micro power supply (should be at least 2A at 5v, if you experience crashing it's probably because you have a bad power supply or poor quality USB power cable)
 + An HDMI cord

 ### You will probably want